ivan-pi/fmetis/README.md

 ## Object-oriented API

-The object-oriented API is under development.
+The object-oriented API is currently under development.

 # Examples

-Examples will be provided soon.
+Examples of METIS usage from Fortran will be provided soon.

 # Compiling